-All food, drinks (including alcohol), restaurant and guide gratuities are included in the ticket price.
+All food, drinks (including alcohol) and restaurant staff gratuities are included in the ticket price.
 A donation of 5% from each ticket sale will be divided between two non-profit charities that we support – Esperanza Infantil and Institute of Historic Organs of Oaxaca.

 Extra costs would include additional beverages not part of the original tour and/or items for purchase at tasting locations along the way.